javacloud-io/framework/registry/README.md

-# Service registry based on Google Guice
+# Service registry using google Guice

-Simplify the objects registration, discovery and providing a clean configuration loading.
+Simplify the objects registration, discovery and clean configuration.